Nazek-Altayeb/fun-times/README.md

 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Django Summernote](https://github.com/summernote/django-summernote) used for the body field for blog posts.
+- [DB Diagram](https://dbdiagram.io/d) used for desiging the ER diagram.
+- [Balsamiq](https://balsamiq.com/) used for designing the website UI.

 # Deployment
 To Do ......